Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Related Work

 \section{Related Work}

 \textbf{Line Drawing Synthesis and Structural Representation} \ \ Recent advances in line drawing generation have focused on balancing geometric fidelity and semantic preservation.
-The work by \cite{chan:2022} pioneered an unsupervised approach using geometry and semantic losses to translate photographs into sparse yet informative sketches, circumventing the need for paired datasets.
-Earlier methods relied on supervised training with stroke annotations or 3D geometry, limiting their applicability to arbitrary photographs \cite{das:2020, ganin:2018, ha:2018, smirnov:2020}.
-Concurrent work in unpaired translation, such as CycleGAN \cite{zhu:2017} and UPDG \cite{yi:2019}, achieved domain adaptation but struggled with structural coherence in sparse outputs.
-Our framework builds on these foundations by reorienting line drawing synthesis as a pretraining objective, prioritizing shape encoding over pixel-level reconstruction.
+The work by \citet{chan:2022} pioneered an unsupervised approach using geometry and semantic losses to translate photographs into sparse yet informative sketches, circumventing the need for paired datasets.
+Earlier methods relied on supervised training with stroke annotations or 3D geometry, limiting their applicability to arbitrary photographs \citep{das:2020, ganin:2018, ha:2018, smirnov:2020}.
+Concurrent work in unpaired translation, such as CycleGAN \citep{zhu:2017} and UPDG \citep{yi:2019}, achieved domain adaptation but struggled with structural coherence in sparse outputs.
+Building on the foundations of modern line drawing synthesis from authors like \citet{chan:2022}, our work leverages these semantically coherent yet sparse sketches for a novel purpose.
+We use these minimal representations as the basis for a learning curriculum that demonstrates robust visual understanding can be achieved by prioritizing structural information over dense, high-fidelity detail.